Sandusky, Ohio

-Sandusky (/sænˈdʌski/ san-DUSS-kee) is a city in and the county seat of Erie County, Ohio, United States.
-Situated along the shores of Lake Erie in the northern part of the state, Sandusky is located roughly midway between Toledo (45 mi west) and Cleveland (50 mi east).
-According to 2020 census, the city had a population of 25,095, and the Sandusky micropolitan area had 75,622 residents.
+Sandusky (/sænˈdʌski/ san-DUSS-kee) is a city in Erie County, Ohio, United States, and its county seat.
+Situated on the southern shore of Lake Erie, Sandusky is located roughly midway between Toledo (45 mi west) and Cleveland (50 mi east).
+At the 2020 census, the city had a population of 25,095, and the Sandusky metropolitan area had 115,986 residents.

-Sandusky is home to the Cedar Fair Entertainment Company, which owns large amounts of property in Sandusky.
-These properties include Cedar Point, Cedar Fair's flagship park and one of the most popular amusement parks in the world, as well as Cedar Point Shores, adjacent to Cedar Point itself.
-In 2011, Sandusky was ranked No. 1 by Forbes as the "Best Place to Live Cheaply" in the United States due to its high median family income of $64,000 compared to its relatively low cost of living.
-The National Arbor Day Foundation has designated Sandusky as a Tree City USA.
+Sandusky was established in the early 19th century and developed as a port city at the head of Sandusky Bay.
+It is home to Cedar Point, one of the most popular amusement parks in the world, as well as water parks including Cedar Point Shores, Castaway Bay, Great Wolf Lodge, and Kalahari.
+The headquarters of Cedar Fair Entertainment Company were located in the city until it merged with Six Flags, who retains some administrative offices in Sandusky.

 Etymology

-The accepted etymology is that the name "Sandusky" is derived from the Wyandot word saundustee, meaning "water" or andusti, "cold water."
-In his 1734 history of New France, Charlevoix transliterated the word as "Chinouski."
+The accepted etymology is that the name "Sandusky" is derived from the Wyandot word saundustee, meaning "water" or andusti, "cold water".
+In his 1734 history of New France, Charlevoix transliterated the word as "Chinouski".
 Sandusky Bay, formed at the mouth of the Sandusky River, is identified as "Lac (Lake) Sandouské" on a 1718 map by Guillaume DeLisle.
 The name "L.(Lac) Sandoski" appears on a 1733 map.
 Sandusky Bay was also called Lac Ondaské, in another French transliteration of the Wyandot.

 The river and bay gave rise to a number of eponymous forts and settlements along their shores.
 These consisted of the short-lived English trading post Fort Sandusky north of the bay, the French Fort Sandoské that replaced it, the British Fort Sandusky on the south shore of the bay, the American Fort Sandusky (later Fort Stephenson) upriver at Lower Sandusky (now known as Fremont, Ohio), as well as the Wyandot Indian village of Upper Sandusky farther upriver.

-Another, less accepted etymologic version claims that the city's name goes back to an American trader and frontiersman named Anthony Sadowski, a neighbor of the Boone family and co-founder of Amity village.
+Another, less accepted etymologic version claims that the city's name goes back to a Polish–American trader and frontiersman named Anthony Sadowski, a neighbor of the Boone family and co-founder of Amity village.
 He was employed by the governor of then British Pennsylvania as a trader and interpreter, speaking several Indian languages, especially Iroquois.
 He moved to the Pennsylvania frontier in January 1712 and could easily have made it to Lake Erie by 1718 to establish a trading post.
-One genealogical line of his descendants is actually called "Sandusky."
+One genealogical line of his descendants is actually called "Sandusky".